Kesteven County Council

 Kesteven County Council was the county council of Kesteven, one of the three Parts of Lincolnshire in eastern England.
-It came into its powers on 1 April 1889 and was abolished on 1 April 1974.
+It came into its powers on 1 April 1889 and was abolished on 31 March 1974.
 The county council was based at the County Offices in Sleaford.
-It was amalgamated with Holland County Council and Lindsey County Council to form the new Lincolnshire County Council in 1974.
+It was amalgamated with Holland County Council, Lindsey County Council and the county borough of Lincoln to form the new Lincolnshire County Council in 1974.